-non-attorney representative, the ALJ "may require that the representative establish that he or she is subject to the laws of the United States and possesses communication skills, knowledge, character, thoroughness and preparation reasonably necessary to render appropriate assistance."
+3320 C.F.R. §§ 404.1705(b); 416.1505(b).
+Subsection (4) of those rules defines "lacking good character and reputation" as including, but not limited to "persons who have a final conviction of a felony ... or any crime non-attorney representative, the ALJ "may require that the representative establish that he or she is subject to the laws of the United States and possesses communication skills, knowledge, character, thoroughness and preparation reasonably necessary to render appropriate assistance."34

 Three other agencies in the sample limit the types of people who may serve as nonattorney representatives.
-The SEC and FERC limit representation by non-attorneys to agents who are permitted to represent various types of entities.
+The SEC35 and FERC36 limit representation by non-attorneys to agents who are permitted to represent various types of entities.
 DHS has a more detailed set of restrictions.
 It allows representation by five categories of non-attorneys.
-The first category is a law student or recent law graduate who has not yet been admitted to the bar, subject to certain requirements.
-The second category is a "reputable individual," who must generally have a preexisting relationship with the claimant, does not receive any payment, and appears only for a single case.
-The third category is an "accredited representative," who is an agent of a non-profit religious, charitable, or social service organization in the United States that has been accredited by DHS.
-The last two categories recognize that many parties in DHS proceedings are not American citizens.
-As a result, DHS permits representation by "accredited officials" of a foreign government to which an alien party owes allegiance as well as attorneys licensed outside the U.S. An interviewee from DHS noted that the limited permission of non-attorney representatives has caused friction with some states, such as Washington, which permits legal practice by "limited licensed technicians," and California, which permits practice by some law school graduates who have not earned a passing score on the bar exam but are working under the supervision of a licensed lawyer.
+The first category is a law student or recent law graduate who has not yet been admitted to the bar, subject to certain requirements.37 The second category is a "reputable individual," who must generally have a preexisting relationship with the claimant, does not receive any payment, and appears only for a single case.
+38 The third category is an "accredited representative," who is an agent of a non-profit religious, charitable, or social service organization in the United States that has been accredited by DHS.39 The last two categories recognize that many parties in DHS proceedings are not American citizens.
+As a result, DHS permits representation by "accredited officials" of a foreign government to which an alien party owes allegiance as well as attorneys licensed outside the U.S. 40 An interviewee from DHS noted that the limited permission of non-attorney representatives has caused friction with some states, such as Washington, which permits legal practice by "limited licensed technicians," 41 and California, which permits practice by some law school graduates who have not earned a passing score on the bar exam but are working under the supervision of a licensed lawyer.42 involving moral turpitude, dishonesty, false statement, misrepresentations, deceit, or theft."

 Finally, as mentioned above, the VA has an accreditation process that applies to both attorney and non-attorney representatives.
-As for the non-attorney representatives, the VA involving moral turpitude, dishonesty, false statement, misrepresentations, deceit, or theft."
+43 As for the non-attorney representatives, the VA